philpennock/talk-webhooks/talk.md

   source for real data?
 How often?
 * Rate-limits!
 Especially if data is not valid
 * **Always** require HTTPS, with valid certificate.
+    + Some senders care about data privacy and also require HTTPS
 * If accepting from specific services, implement verification for their sending authentication mechanism
 * Secrets leak!
 How do you handle rotation?
 * Will you want multiple services to send to you?
 With what content format?